Mondego/crawler4py/README.md

 What to write
 ==========
 1. Make a config file say MyCrawlerConfig.py at the same level as the Crawler4py folder (Not in that folder)
-2. In that file Inherit from Crawler4py.Config.
+2. In that file make a class that inherits from Crawler4py.Config.
 3. In the constructor define at least UserAgentString.
 You can set more of the above attributes here
 4. define at least 2 functions: GetSeeds, HandleData.
 You can override more of the above functions here
 5. In your main python file. from <Filename> import <Config Class name>